 For many of us some of the terminology and slang associated with our sport is extremely confusing.
-“Turn over” is one of those terms and every year, especially during the winter when fishermen are anticipating ice off and dreaming about spring fishing, we get a lot of questions about it and its relationship to fishing.
+“Turn over” (lake stratification) is one of those terms and every year, especially during the winter when fishermen are anticipating ice off and dreaming about spring fishing, we get a lot of questions about it and its relationship to fishing.
 What does it really mean and, more importantly, how does it affect us as fly fishers.
 Of all the answers that we have seen, we feel that the following by Todd Oishi does the best job of explaining it all!

 Turn-over is a term used to describe the mixing or rotation of water within the entire water column of a lake (from top to bottom).
 Turn-over typically occurs in the spring, just after ice-off, and again in the fall when the water temperature at the surface reaches 4°C (39°F).
 It is nature’s method of re-oxygenating the lake’s waters from its surface to the bottom.
-But to better understand when and why turn-over occurs, it is important to recognize and understand the relationship between water temperature and water density.

 In its liquid form, the density (weight / mass) of water varies with temperature, and by the levels of impurities or suspended particles.
 Clean, pure water reaches its maximum density of 1000 kg/m3 at 4 °C, and is less dense at temperatures both above and below 4°C (see above chart).
 The variation in water temperature and density within a lake causes the water to stratify into three distinct and separate layers of water from the surface to the bottom.
 These layers of different densities are called the epilimnion, metalimnion, and hypolimnion.